Pedro-T/deer-in-the-headlights/README.md

 ## Credits
 - Deer sprite/animations adapted from AntumDeluge's rework of CalciumTrice's deer sprite under [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/).
 Original on [OpenGameArt](https://opengameart.org/node/107096)
-- All code, all other art by Pedro Teixeira
+- All code, all **other** art by Pedro Teixeira.
+All rights reserved.

 Remainder TBD